glotzerlab/signac-flow/doc/basics.rst

         if not greeted(job):
             hello(job)

+This approach is fine for simple workflows, but would become very cumbersome for even slightly more complex workflows and is not very flexible.
-This is fine for simple workflows, however in the next chapter, we will see how to automate things further.
+In the next chapter, we will demonstrate how to integrate operations and conditions into a well-defined workflow using the :py:class:`~.flow.FlowProject` class.